Haulk-Logistics/haulk_frontend/README.md

 - Work on that branch and do what your issue ticket tells you to do

 - Once you are done, create a pull request from that branch to the development branch.
+Any PR to production / staging branch will be rejected.

 link to video :

 ----------------------------------------------------------

-## DEVELOPEMENT RULES / GUIDELINES WRITING SERVER CODES
+## DEVELOPEMENT RULES / GUIDELINES WRITING FRONT END CODES

 ### 01. Comment your code very well